websavers/pick-giveaway-winner/README.md

-# pick-giveaway-winner
+# Pick Giveaway Winner from WPForms
-WordPress plugin to randomly select a winner or winners from the comments of a giveaway post.
+- WordPress plugin to randomly select a winner or winners from WPForms Entries
+- Modified from the comment-based selection system here: https://wordpress.org/plugins/pick-giveaway-winner/